 Do These 5 Things to Keep Yourself Safe on Online Dates

 With so many people joining online dating sites, staying safe has become top priority.
 The dating landscape has become nothing short of a minefield.
 Few platforms run any sort of background check on their users, much less a detailed one.
-If you’re new to dating online, here are some tips to help you stay safe.
+If you’re new to dating online, you can do a certain amount of research using the internet, and can also utilise the help of services that know how to trace people in confidence and get the in-depth information you may want.
+Here are some tips on keeping yourself safe when online dating.

 1.Run a Background Check

 To run a background check on a date, you need to collect some basic details about them, even if it is only a phone number or email address.
 Their user name and picture on the site is not enough to go on.
 You need to know who you’re really communicating with.
 Obviously, someone with a grainy or fuzzy profile picture has made reverse photo lookup impossible, whether intentionally or not.
 It’s best to stay away from profiles with just a few words in the personal information section.

 Background check services can perform screening for free or for a small fee.
 You can search Google or social networks yourself.
 Know that you might have issues down the line if you find negative information or simply don’t feel right about the person based on what you find.